Find Trade Colleges

 $12,781 Avg Student Debt

-Students from Washington who attend CBC full time pay an average of $5,959 in tuition and fees.
+In-state students pay an average of $5,959 in tuition and fees if they attend CBC full time.
 Those students who come from outside the state pay an average of $7,738.
 Associate Degree recipients from CBC accumulate an average of $12,781 in student debt by the time they complete their degree.

 Full Columbia Basin College Report